consist-sh/consist/README.md

 [![GitHub Workflow Status](https://img.shields.io/github/actions/workflow/status/consist-sh/consist/ci.yml)](https://github.com/consist-sh/consist/actions/workflows/ci.yml)
 [![Code Climate maintainability](https://img.shields.io/codeclimate/maintainability/consist-sh/consist)](https://codeclimate.com/github/consist-sh/consist)

-THIS IS BETA SOFTWARE UNDER ACTIVE DEVELOPMENT.
-APIs AND FEATURES WILL CHANGE.
+**THIS IS BETA SOFTWARE UNDER ACTIVE DEVELOPMENT.
+APIs AND FEATURES WILL CHANGE.**

 > consist - (noun): a set of railroad vehicles forming a complete train.

 `consist` is the one person framework server scaffolder.
+It is stone age tech.

 You can use it to quickly baseline a raw server using a given recipe provided by Consist.
 I use it to baseline new Droplets to be ready to run Kamal in single server setup for a Rails monolith.
 While Kamal will setup Docker for you, it does not do anything else related to configuring the underlying server, such as firewalls, general hardening, enabling swapfile etc.

 ## Project Principles

 - Minimal tool specific language / knowledge required to use Consist
 - Procedural declaration execution - no converging, orchestration or event driven operation
 - If you can shell script it, you can consist it directly

 ---